Hide code cell source

 \[ \mathcal{E}[f] := \int\mathbb{V}[f(\mathbf{x})]d\mathbf{x} = \sum_{i=1}^\infty \lambda_i, \]

 where we have used the orthonormality of the \(\phi_i\)’s.
 The energy of the field is a measure of the total variance of the field.
-The idea is to select \(M\) so that the energy of the truncated field \(f_M\) is as captures a percentage \(\alpha\) of the energy of the original field.
+The idea is to select \(M\) so that the energy of the truncated field \(f_M\) captures a percentage \(\alpha\) of the energy of the original field.
 That is, we pick \(M\) so that

 \[ \mathcal{E}[f_M] = \alpha\mathcal{E}[f], \]